Anderson Localization of Ion-Temperature-Gradient Modes and Ion Temperature Clamping in Aperiodic Stellarators: From the two-fluid ITG equation to the Aubry--Andr e --Harper map

-In a periodic device the curvature $\cos\theta$ repeats every $2\pi$.
-In an aperiodic stellarator the magnetic field strength along a field line cannot be written as a function of a single angle; it contains two or more incommensurate Fourier components.
-To keep our model as simple as possible (but no simpler), we write the field-line-following field strength as
+In an aperiodic stellarator the magnetic field strength along a field line cannot be written as a function of a single angle, because the field line samples the full 3D geometry.
+Writing the field-line-following field strength as